alexhernandezgarcia/linux-config-utils/howto/change_keyboard_layout.md

 Ubuntu and other Linux distributions come with a wide range of keyboard layout options, but there is chance you may want to change some details or even create an entirely new layout.

 I have little experience with this, but I will illustrate how this is possible with my own case: I have used an English UK keyboard layout for many years because I find it comfortable for programming and because it natively incorporates easy access to characters I need in other languages, such as `á, é, ..., à, è, ..., ä, ö, ü, ..., ê, ô, ..., ñ, ...`.
 However, it does not perfectly fit my needs.
-In particular, I often write in French and I need to type the c-cedilla `ç` and `Ç`.
-I thought it would be convenient for me to map the key combinations `AltGr + C` and `AltGr + Shift + C` to `ç` and `Ç`, respectively.
+In particular, I often write in French and I need to type the c-cedilla `ç` and `Ç` and the oethel œ.
+I thought it would be convenient for me to map the key combinations `AltGr + C` and `AltGr + Shift + C` to `ç` and `Ç`, respectively, and `AltGr + e` and `AltGr + E` to `œ` and `Œ`, respectively (I map the oethel to the `E` key because it is vacant with AltGr in the English layout, unlike the `O` key.

 ## Basic notions